A detailed itinerary will be provided upon 4WD Tour booking and payment of the tour deposit.

 Moderate to Advanced 4WDriving - Remote area touring

-Some prior 4WD experience in sand would be useful and we will help you along the way and/or perhaps you’d like to attend one of our Driver Training Courses prior to the trip.
+Some prior 4WD experience in soft sand would be useful and we will help you along the way and/or perhaps you’d like to attend one of our Driver Training Courses prior to the trip.

 Bush camps and one powered camping site.
 Cabin accommodation can be booked at Birdsville if you'd prefer (additional fees apply) - POA

 All Camping fees, Aboriginal Lands Permits & Desert Parks Passes fees and Birdsville Caravan Park fees, an Underground mine tour and your 'End of Tour' dinner are included.

 2800km approximately (return from Quorn)